Over the last year, story after story has come out of Yemen that is horrible. And yet nobody – well, almost nobody – is talking about it.

 “The use of US soldiers, high civilian casualties and disregard for local tribal and political dynamics… plays into AQAP’s narrative of defending Muslims against the West and could increase anti-US sentiment and with it AQAP’s pool of recruits,” said International Crisis Group in a report released three days after the attack.”

 And some things need to be noted: The operatives who killed these children

 - were not acting in self defense – in any meaningful sense of the term.
-(They were the attackers.
-And they apparently shot before anyone shot at them.)
+(They were the attackers.)

 - will not be punished for shooting unarmed civilians.

 - were not working for a Middle Eastern autocratic government, but for a western democratic government.

 - were not working for the government of the country where the killings occurred, but for a country thousands of miles away – a country that has never been attacked by Yemen, and is not at war with the Yemen.